 Explore the arts wherever you are!
-New Victory Arts Break offers free ideas and activities guided by New Victory Teaching Artists for teachers and families to incorporate performing arts into their learning.
-In this ongoing series, discover creative playtime that will flex your creativity and stretch your imagination!
+Whether you’re preparing to attend a show or are just looking for some family-friendly creative inspiration, New Victory Arts Break offers free online activities guided by New Victory Teaching Artists for teachers and families to incorporate performing arts into their learning.
+In this ongoing series, discover posts related to past and upcoming shows that will flex your creativity and stretch your imagination!

 New Victory Arts Break is funded, in part, by Bloomberg Philanthropies, the Laurie M. Tisch Illumination Fund, New York City Department of Cultural Affairs, and New York State Council on the Arts.